Request a customer deposit on an estimate

 Convert a paid estimate to an invoice

-After you receive the deposit and complete the work, you can convert it to an invoice with the new layout.
+After you receive the deposit and complete the work, choose between manually or automatically converting the deposit to an invoice.

 Understand the difference between deposit payments on an estimate and payments on an invoice

-- When you collect a deposit on an estimate, QuickBooks records it in a liability account, not in accounts receivable.
-This means that QuickBooks treats the funds as a liability until you complete the work and invoice your customer for the goods or services.
+- When you collect a deposit on an estimate, we’ll record it in a liability account, not in accounts receivable.
+This means that QuickBooks and Intuit Enterprise Suite treat the funds as a liability until you complete the work and invoice your customer for the goods or services.

 - Once you complete the work, convert the estimate to an invoice.
-QuickBooks then applies the deposit as a partial payment and invoices your customer for the remaining balance.
+We’ll apply the deposit as a partial payment and invoice your customer for the remaining balance.

 Sign in now for personalized help